postor/webpack-react-auto-route-plugin/README.md

 # webpack-react-auto-route-plugin

-auto create react route base on file structure
+This plugin can automatically create react routes config for react-router base on file structure of page source files

 ## how to use